Weymouth’s St John’s Terrace Gardens.

 P1110428

-I would think that they are possibly the smallest gardens in the area, and probably the majority of people have driven or walked past them time and time again without ever really noticing them.
-Only when you stop at the road crossing to let pedestrians cross, you might chance to glance to your left, and see them, but may think no more of it.
+Only when you stop at the crossing to let pedestrians go, you might chance to glance to your left, and see them, but think no more of it.

 We would occasionally go in there on our way home from school, which being St John’s primary school, was only at the other end of the terrace.
 The school has since been demolished, and now a block of flats stands there (this seems this happens more and more now, demolish one building, and replace with a whole block of flats), not surprisingly these flats were then named as St John’s Court!